The APCI is now a proud member of

 Call 08450 711037Our call centre is a free service to anybody wishing to book

 single telephone call from wherever you may be; our trained staff will ask you for the details of what you need and we will take care of the rest.
 An interpreter will then call you back to confirm the details of the assignment and his or her attendance.

-A substantial majority of members are registered public service interpreters with the National Register of Public Service Interpreters (NRPSI) or the Council for the Advancement of Communication with Deaf People (CACDP), having been vetted and checked by the authorities.
+A substantial majority of members are registered public service interpreters with the National Register of Public Service Interpreters (NRPSI) or the National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD), having been vetted and checked by the authorities.
 Others are public service interpreters with different qualifications.
 Many are also members of the Chartered Institute of Linguists (IoL) and/or the Institute of Translation and Interpreting (ITI).
 They have extensive knowledge and awareness of different educational and cultural backgrounds and are familiar with legal procedures.

 The APCI is listed as one of the recommended sources of interpreters in Annex B to the National Agreement on Arrangements for the use of Interpreters, Translators and Language Service Professionals in Investigations and Proceedings within the Criminal Justice System.

 Why Choose Us?